 Caution: You cannot substitute Kodak’s 18% Gray card for a white balance card.
 Those cards measure reflected light, and are used for metering purposes, not white balance!

 Tell me what you think in the comments.
-What do you use to get good white balance?
+What do you use to get custom white balance?
 I’d love to hear your experiences on this topic.

-And one last thing: If you can’t open your raw files, go here for my tutorial.
+If you can’t open your raw files, go here for my camera raw tutorial.